-Under the Pregnancy and Foetal Exposure Prevention Programme the following dispensing restrictions apply to isotretinoin prescriptions:
+Under the Pregnancy Prevention Programme the following dispensing restrictions apply to Isotretinoin prescriptions:

-- 1. Prescriptions of isotretinoin for women should be limited to 30 days of treatment and the prescription is only valid for 7 days. - Under the Pregnancy and Foetal Exposure Prevention Programme prescriptions presented more than 7 days after the prescription date should be considered expired and the patient should be told to get a new prescription from their prescriber.
-For some female patients this may require a further negative pregnancy test. - If a prescription for more than 30 days treatment is received for a female patient, the prescriber should be contacted to confirm whether or not the patient is in the Pregnancy and Foetal Exposure Prevention Programme.
-If the patient is not being treated under the Pregnancy and Foetal Exposure Prevention Programme the isotretinoin can be dispensed. - If in doubt check with the prescriber. - 2.
-Prescriptions for male patients do not have a limit on the duration of treatment to be dispensed or restriction on the period the prescription is considered valid. - 3.
-Ideally, pregnancy testing, issuing a prescription and dispensing isotretinoin should occur on the same day. - 4.
-Do not accept: - Telephone-transmitted prescriptions for isotretinoin - · Repeat prescriptions - Free sample distribution - 5.
-All patients should be instructed: - Never to give this medicine to another person - To return any unused capsules to their pharmacist at the end of treatment. - Not to donate blood during therapy and for 1 month following discontinuation of isotretinoin because of the potential risk to the foetus of a pregnant transfusion recipient.
+- 1 Prescriptions of Isotretinoin for women should be limited to 30 days of treatment and the prescription is only valid for 7 days. - Under the Pregnancy Prevention Programme prescriptions presented more than 7 days after the prescription date should be considered expired and the patient should be told to get a new prescription from their prescriber.
+For some female patients this may require a further negative pregnancy test. - If a prescription for more than 30 days treatment is received for a female patient, the prescriber should be contacted to confirm whether or not the patient is in the Pregnancy Prevention Programme.
+If the patient is not being treated under the Pregnancy Prevention Programme the Isotretinoin can be dispensed. - If in doubt check with the prescriber. - 2 Prescriptions for male patients do not have a limit on the duration of treatment to be dispensed or restriction on the period the prescription is considered valid. - 3 Ideally, pregnancy testing, issuing a prescription and dispensing Isotretinoin should occur on the same day. - 4 Do not accept: - > Telephone or computer-transmitted prescriptions for Isotretinoin - Repeat prescriptions - Free sample distribution - 5 All patients should be instructed: - > Never to give this medicine to another person - > To return any unused capsules to their pharmacist at the end of treatment. - Not to donate blood during therapy and for 1 month following discontinuation of Isotretinoin because of the potential risk to the foetus of a pregnant transfusion recipient.